arontier/ad3-descs/apps/admet_pro/docs/ko/README.md

 | Toxicity|NEURO|Neurotoxicity|- or +|not toxic or toxic|

 * CYP의 경우 0-0.1(---), 0.1-0.3(--), 0.3-0.5(-), 0.5-0.7(+), 0.7-0.9(++), and 0.9-1.0(+++).

+## Histogram
+filters : MCF, GLAXO, DUNDEE, BMS, PAINS, SureChEMBL, MLSMR, Inpharmarica, LINT

+* Drug like : 0 count across all filters
+* Semi Drig like : 0 count across the following filters : MCF, GLAXO, BMS, PAINS, SureChEMBL
+* No Drog like : A total of 1 or more counts across all filters

 # Inputs
 * `Query Compounds` [sample.smi](https://docs.ad3.io/media/apps/property/examples/input/sample.smi)
 # Outputs